Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango: Role of Symbols

 \niparagraph{Nature of generated answers.} We observe that the task solve rates are relatively unaffected for both \cfprompt{symb\_abs} and \cfprompt{symb\_ood}.
-In hindsight, it is not apparent whether there exist systematic differences in the generated answers.
-To quantify this, we compute the Cohen's $\kappa$ agreement score~\citep{cohen1960coefficient} between the predictions generated by \prompt and various counterfactual prompts.
-Similarly, we compute this score between \direct and the same counterfactual prompts.
-The results~(\Cref{sec:additional_results_appendix}) show that there is a moderate (>0.4) to substantial (>0.61) agreement between \cotp and symbolic counterfactual prompts across all datasets.
-In contrast, the agreement between \direct and the counterfactual prompts is meager (<0.2) in all cases.
+In hindsight, it is not apparent whether systematic differences exist in the generated answers.
+To quantify this, we compute the Cohen's $\kappa$ agreement score~\citep{cohen1960coefficient} between predictions generated by \prompt (\direct) and various counterfactual prompts.
+The results~(\Cref{sec:additional_results_appendix}) show that there is a moderate (>0.4) to substantial (>0.61) agreement between \cotp and symbolic counterfactual prompts.
+In contrast, the agreement between \direct and the counterfactual prompts is meager (<0.2).
 These results reinforce our finding that the model may behave similarly regardless of the actual type/value of the symbols.